Longton, Lancashire: Religion

 Apart from St. Andrew's Church, the Anglican church on Liverpool Road, there is a Methodist Chapel called Longton Methodist Church and the Catholic church of St. Oswald on Chapel Lane.

 A small, plain Wesleyan chapel was built in Marsh Lane in 1807 and enlarged in 1833.
 In 1872 a new chapel was built in the Early English style.

-By 1837 the primitive Methodists had become so numerous that they opened a chapel down Chapel Lane, but as time went on they declined and the Chapel was converted into a small housing estate.
+By 1837 the Primitive Methodists had become so numerous that they opened a chapel down Chapel Lane, but as time went on they declined and the Chapel was converted into a small housing estate.

 Despite the successful application for a licence to build a Congregational Chapel in 1821, it never got built.

 St. Oswald's Catholic Church was established in 1893 and on 16 October 1894 a chapel and school was opened, entirely funded by the wealthy Liverpool priest, Canon Lennon.
 By 1965, the congregation had vastly increased and a new church was built on an adjacent site.

+Demographics

+The population of the civil parish, as of 2022 mid year estimates, is 7,900.

+97.5% of the population are White as of the 2021 Census, which is greater than the 81% seen in England and Wales.
+In terms of national identity, 97.6% identify as having one or more UK identity only.
+71.9% are Christian and 22.5% identify as 'No religion'.

+In terms of age, Longton has a lower percentage of people aged 0 to 49, and a higher percentage of people aged 50+, when compared with England.